-- 5 1State Key Laboratory of Soil Erosion and Dryland Farming on the Loess Plateau, Institute of Soil and Water Conservation, Chinese Academy of Sciences and the Ministry of Water Resources, Yangling 712100, China - 2University of Chinese Academy of Sciences, Beijing 100049, China - 3College of Natural Resources and Environment, Northwest A&F University, Yangling 712100, China - 10 Correspondence to: Li Wang (wangli5208@nwsuaf.edu.cn)
+State Key Laboratory of Soil Erosion and Dryland Farming on the Loess Plateau, Institute of Soil and Water Conservation, 5 Chinese Academy of Sciences and the Ministry of Water Resources, Yangling 712100, China

+University of Chinese Academy of Sciences, Beijing 100049, China

+College of Natural Resources and Environment, Northwest A&F University, Yangling 712100, China

+Correspondence to: Li Wang (wangli5208@nwsuaf.edu.cn)

 Abstract.
-Increasing numbers of field studies have detected isotopic mismatches between plant xylemtrunk water and its potential sources.
-However, the cause of these isotopic offsets is not clear and it is uncertain whether they occur during root water uptake or during water transmission from root to xylemtrunk.
-Thus, we measured the specific isotopic composition (δ^2 H and δ^{18} O) of each component (e.g., bulk soil water, mobile water, groundwater, xylemtrunk water, and root water of Salix matsudana Koidz trees) with about three-dayat high temporal resolution to analyze isotopic dynamics in the soil-rootxylemtrunk continuum.
+Increasing numbers of field studies have detected isotopic mismatches between plant xylem water and its potential

+- 10 sources.
+However, the cause of these isotopic offsets is not clear and it is uncertain whether they occur during root water uptake or during water transmission from root to xylem.
+Thus, we measured the specific isotopic composition ( $\delta^2$ H and $\delta^{18}$ O) of soil water, groundwater, xylem water, and root water of Salix matsudana Koidz trees at high temporal resolution to analyze isotopic dynamics in the soil-root-xylem continuum.
 We report three main findings.
-First, we detected clear separation between mobile water and bulk soil water isotopic signals composition, but the distinction between supporting the 'two water worlds' (TWW) hypothesis. mobile water and bulk soil water gradually decreased with increasing soil depth.
-Second, the isotopic composition root water deviated from bulk soil water isotopic composition, but it of bulk soil water was closest to and overlapped with the composition derived for less mobile water, that of root water at 0.60 cm depths, but δ^2 H and δ^{18} O values of root water at 80.160 cm depths deviated significantly from that of bulk soil water at the root soil interface.
+First, we detected clear separation between mobile water and bulk soil water isotopic signals, supporting the 'two water worlds' (TWW) hypothesis.
+Second, the isotopic - 15 composition of bulk soil water was closest to and overlapped with that of root water at 0-60 cm depths, but $\delta^2$ H and $\delta^{18}$ O values of root water at 80-160 cm depths deviated significantly from that of bulk soil water at the root-soil interface.
 This was likely due to separation of mobile and tightly bound soil water (as in the TWW hypothesis) and plant fractionation.
-The maximum differences in δ^2 H and δ^{18} O between bulk soil water and root water were -8.6 and -1.8\%, respectively.
-Third, xylemtrunk water was only isotopically similar to root water at 100-160 cm depths-and these root layers provided 74% of the xylem water, and it remained stable during the experimental period, suggesting that the trees consistently used the stable deep water source.
-In conclusion, the isotopic offset between bulk soil water and trunk water of S. matsudana reflected an isotopic mismatch between root water and bulk soil water associated with heterogeneity of the soil water.
-Our results illuminate relationships between the isotopic composition of soil water of various mobility, root water and trunk water that may be useful for advancing our understanding and representation of root water uptake and transport.

-In conclusion, isotopic offset occurred at the interface between the soil and S. matsudana roots, and it can be attributed to a combination of plant fractionation and TWW type separation of bound and mobile soil water.
+The maximum differences in $\delta^2$ H and $\delta^{18}$ O between bulk soil water and root water were -8.6 and -1.8‰, respectively.
+Third, xylem water was only isotopically similar to root water at 100-160 cm depths and these root layers provided 74% of the xylem water.
+In - 20 conclusion, isotopic offset occurred at the interface between the soil and S. matsudana roots, and it can be attributed to a combination of plant fractionation and TWW-type separation of bound and mobile soil water.
 Our study contributes to the body of knowledge on isotopic dynamics in the soil-root-xylem continuum and provides potentially valuable insights regarding isotopic offsets between soil water and xylem water of S. matsudana tree and other species in similar conditions.